BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Experimental Setup

 \subsection{Grader Logic}

-Scoring the trials is done by an LLM grader.
-We opted for LLM grading for multiple reasons.
+An LLM-based grader scores each trial.
+We opt for LLM grading for two main reasons.
 The first reason is that bioinformatics tasks often admit multiple valid solution paths and tool choices.
-To give an example, when conducting a germline variant calling analysis, starting from the same data, the agent can opt to use a GATK4 Haplotype caller pipeline \cite{GATK} which is a canonical pipeline of multiple steps, it can opt to use DeepVariant \cite{DeepVariant} which is a deep learning model, or one of the many other germline variant calling pipelines.
-These pipelines result in a different number of steps needed to complete the analysis.
-An LLM grader lets us score the outputs and steps against a rubric without hard-coding a single canonical truth, which brings the possibility of there being a different number of steps per trial for the same task.
+For example, when conducting a germline variant calling analysis, starting from the same data, an agent can opt to use a GATK4 Haplotype caller pipeline \cite{GATK} (a canonical pipeline of multiple steps), DeepVariant \cite{DeepVariant} (a deep learning model), or one of the many other germline variant calling pipelines.
+Each of these pipelines results in a different number of steps needed to complete the analysis.
+An LLM grader lets us score the outputs and steps against a rubric without hard-coding a single canonical truth, which permits variable step counts for the same task.
 The second reason is that bioinformatics analyses produce a large volume of intermediate files.
-Given the number of trials we evaluated and the nondeterminism of solution paths, a comprehensive manual review would require substantial effort from a domain expert familiar with the relevant analysis and workflow.
+Given the number of trials we evaluated and the nondeterminism of solution paths, a comprehensive manual review would require substantial effort from a domain expert familiar with the relevant analysis and workflow, which is impractical given the pace at which agentic tools evolve.